horrorschau105/GreedGame/README.md

 You can't go through one cell more than once.
 Possible moves are shown at the bottom.

 ### Highscores

-Highscores are stored in _highscores.xd_ in very simple way
+Highscores are stored in _highscores.xd_ in very simple way.

+### Other branches

+**generator** - contains generator for random grids.
+**ai** - some implementations of simple bots playing GreedGame.
+Actually best reached results are in average 29%